Creating Leaderboards

 X-API-Key: <ADMIN_API_KEY>or

-Authorization: Bearer <ADMIN_API_KEY>For tenant-aware routes (/tenants/{tenant_id}/...), the API key must have access to that tenant.
-Phoenix returns 403 if the scopes or tenant permissions are insufficient.
+Authorization: Bearer <ADMIN_API_KEY>For tenant-scoped routes (/v1/tenants/{tenant_id}/...), the API key or JWT must have access to that tenant.
+Phoenix returns 403 if permissions are insufficient.

 2. List Existing Leaderboards